dejan995/hms-docker/docs/MANUAL.md

 TIME_ZONE=Europe/Skopje
 ```

-## Network Name
+### Network Name
 This is to set the name for the Docker Virtual Network.
 This one is not really important.
 You can use anything here.

 **NOTE: Do not use the name of an alreay existing Docker Network.**

-**Advice: Keep this one as is.
+**ADVICE: Keep this one as is.
 For better Docker managment down the line, if need it.**
 ```code
 NETWORK_NAME=hms-network
 ```
+## Global Volumes
+These are the paths where all of the data will be stored.
+By default everything is located inside the **/mnt** folder.
+Inside this folder you will have two additional folders:
+**1. /mnt/docker**
+**2. /mnt/media**
+The **/mnt/docker** folder will contain all of the configuration files for the applications, divided in folders with the application name.

+The **/mnt/media** folder will contain all of the media files, divided in folders by the type of media they store.

+**NOTE: If you are using the install.sh script, these folders will be created automatically for you.
+For now there is no option to change these if you are using the script.**
+**NOTE: For now this project can't utilize network shares on it's own.
+If you want to store your media on a share you will have to set it up yourself and use the options in the .env to point them in the right locations.**